MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Related Works

-Despite the contributions these datasets have made to the development of the community, they overlook the issue of blurred cloud pixel boundaries around radiative sources, which arises due to solar-induced color distortion effects on cloud formations.
+While these datasets have significantly advanced the field to the development of the community, they frequently neglect the challenge of blurred cloud pixel boundaries around radiative sources, which arises due to solar-induced color distortion effects on cloud formations.